 America came to the world’s attention because Christopher Columbus sailed off in 1492 to seek a faster route to Far Eastern spice sources.
 Centuries later, the advent of the modern food industry created the need for flavors that were familiar to consumers but could also be incorporated into the new methods of food production.

-In the United States, many flavor companies began as importers of European essential oils and other flavoring substances.
+In the 1800s, German and Swiss businesses were the first to expand the flavor market significantly, generally through the derivation of flavoring substances occurring naturally in foods.
+In the United States, many flavor companies began as importers of European essential oils and extracts.
 They soon expanded to meet local economic and market needs by formulating and manufacturing ingredients domestically.
 At the beginning of the 20th century, a growing number of food and beverage companies created even more demand for commercial flavors.